Sunirmal10/online-code-ide/README.md

 # 🌟 O-iDE: Online Code IDE

 ## 🚀 About the Project

-**O-iDE** is a responsive full-stack online HTML, CSS, and JavaScript code editor, built on MERN stack, for coding, storing, and updating code online.
+**O-iDE** is a responsive full-stack online HTML, CSS, and JavaScript code editor built on the MERN stack for coding, storing, and updating code online.

 ---